duckietown/.jenkins-jobs/README.md

 `templates/` of this repository and then use the generator tool to update all jobs, then commit, push, and pull on the other side.

-NOTE: Do not forget to tell Jenkins to reload from disk to apply the new changes.
+NOTE: Do not forget to ask Jenkins to reload from disk to apply the new changes.